-:\tutor\Tutor.c.47.3 E dit
+igger at: E dit

 Message: C-Spy macro "message" style

-"depth = " , call_count
+Conditions

-Conditions Expression:
+Conditions Expression: © Condition true

-Use the Log breakpoints dialog box to set a log breakpoint, see Setting breakpoints using the dialog box, page 121.
+Use the Log breakpoints dialog box to set a log breakpoint, see Setting breakpoints using the dialog box, page 110.

-Requirements

-The C-SPY simulator.

 Trigger at

 Specify the code location of the breakpoint.
-Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box , page 144.
+Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box , page 132.

 Message

 Specify the message you want to be displayed in the C-SPY Debug Log window.
-The message can either be plain text, or-if you also select the option C-SPY macro "message" style-a comma-separated list of arguments.
+The message can either be plain text, or-if you also select the option C-SPY macro " message " style -a comma-separated list of arguments.

 C-SPY macro " message" style

-Select this option to make a comma-separated list of arguments specified in the Message text box be treated exactly as the arguments to the C-SPY macro language statementmessage, see Formatted output, page 297.
+Select this option to make a comma-separated list of arguments specified in the Message text box be treated exactly as the arguments to the C-SPY macro language statementmessage, see Formatted output , page 313.

 Conditions

 Specify simple or complex conditions:

 Expression

 Specify a valid C-SPY expression, see C-SPY expressions, page 80.

 Condition true

 The breakpoint is triggered if the value of the expression is true.

 Condition changed

-The breakpoint is triggered if the value of the expression has changed since it was last evaluated.
+The breakpoint is triggered if the value of the expression has changed since it